 Apple Watch Series 7 buyer's guide: Everything you need to know

-If you’re looking for the best smartwatch on the market, the Apple Watch Series 7 helps Apple retain its lead.
-It’s a familiar device with only a few changes from the Series 6, but they certainly merit a conversation.
+If you’re looking for the best smartwatch on the market, the Apple Watch Series 7 is it.
+It’s a familiar device, with only a few changes from the Series 6.
 The most obvious upgrade you’ll notice is a bigger screen.
-Don’t miss the additional practical upgrades like faster charging and improved durability.
+However, don’t miss the additional practical upgrades like faster charging and improved durability.
 This guide covers everything you need to know about the Apple Watch Series 7.

 Apple Watch Series 7 at a glance

-Apple’s newest flagship smartwatch, the Apple Watch Series 7, launched October 15, 2021.
+Apple’s current flagship smartwatch, the Apple Watch Series 7, launched October 15, 2021.
 The device carries over the best of the Apple Watch Series 6 and adds in a few user-friendly upgrades.

 While the sensors and major components of the Series 7 are largely the same as the previous generation, this is without a doubt the most usable (and most practical) Apple Watch yet.
-A 20% increase in display size means more real estate for bigger buttons, new watch faces, and the first-ever QWERTY keyboard on an Apple Watch.
-Faster charging means more time on your wrist, too.
+A 20% increase in display size means more real estate for bigger buttons, watch faces, and the first-ever QWERTY keyboard on an Apple Watch.
+Additionally, faster charging means more time on your wrist.

 These upgrades, plus a major boost in durability, make for a watch that’s accessible and long-lasting.
-Add in the same great hardware and software features we’ve grown to love in the Series 6, and Apple seamlessly launched another winning device.
+Add in the same great hardware and software features we’ve grown to love, and Apple seamlessly launched another winning device.